benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

     for epoch in tqdm(range(20)):
         cost = 0
         for time, snapshot in enumerate(train_dataset):
-            out = model(snapshot.x, snapshot.edge_index, snapshot.edge_attr)
+            yhat = model(snapshot.x, snapshot.edge_index, snapshot.edge_attr)
-            cost = cost + torch.mean((out-snapshot.y)**2)
+            cost = cost + torch.mean((yhat-snapshot.y)**2)
         cost = cost / (time+1)
         cost.backward()
         optimizer.step()
         optimizer.zero_grad()

-Using the holdout we will evaluate the perormance of the trained recurrent graph convolutional network and calculate the measn squared error across **all of the spatial units and time periods**.
+Using the holdout we will evaluate the perormance of the trained recurrent graph convolutional network and calculate the mean squared error across **all of the spatial units and time periods**.

 .. code-block:: python
     model.eval()